 The 1972 United Nations Conference on the Human Environment in Stockholm underscored the urgency of environmental preservation and laid the groundwork for global environmental awareness and politics [16,17].
-The importance of environmental education was later emphasized at the 1977 UNESCO conference [18], highlighting its role in promoting a harmonious relationship with nature and equipping individuals with the essential knowledge, values, and skills to improve living conditions and overall welfare.
-The concept of sustainable development gained prominence with the publication of Our Common Future in 1987 [19], which advocated for development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+The importance of environmental The concept of sustainable development gained prominence with the publication of Our Common Future in 1987 [19], which advocated for development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 Further elaboration on sustainable development was provided by the UK Department for Education and Skills in 2006, defining it as "a way of thinking about how we organize our lives and work-including our education system-so that we don't destroy our most precious resource, the planet.
 It is about thinking and working in a profoundly different way" [20] (p.
 42).